achwie/hystrix-demo/readme.md

     $ mvn clean install

-In case you want to generate IDE files for Eclipse you can use:
+To run the acceptance test suite, change to the `acceptance-tests` folder and run

-    $ mvn eclipse:eclipse -Dwtpversion=2.0
+    $ mvn verify

+The reports will then be placed under `target/jgiven-reports`.

 # Running

-All the business services can be run as standalone apps, only the frontend app must be run in a servlet container (didn't have the time to figure out how to make JSPs work in Jetty yet).
-Before you run it, make sure to create your local services configuration:
+All the business services can be run as standalone apps.
+Before you run them, make sure to create your local services configuration:

-    $ cp service-urls/src/main/resources/services.properties.default service-urls/src/main/resources/services.properties
+    $ cp service-urls/src/main/resources/config/application.properties.default service-urls/src/main/resources/config/application.properties

-Then adjust the newly created `service.properties` file according to your environment (hint: you shouldn't have to).
+Then adjust the newly created `application.properties` file according to your environment in case you get any port conflicts (hint: you shouldn't have to).

 The user acceptance tests can be run like JUnit tests.
 The load generator is a standalone java application and is also run most conveniently from within your IDE.

 # Disclaimer

-This is a demo application - treat the code as such.
+This is a demo application - don't use it in production (I know it's tempting...).